 Everything is always going to be unfinished.
 Get comfortable with that

 Insisting on getting stuff finished is an anti-pattern that afflicts non-agile teams.
-I totally empathise with their thinking.
-If you are in a “feature-factory” team (one that is not agile) then you have no choice but to complete things 100%.
+I totally empathise with this thinking.
+If you are in a “feature-factory” team (i.e. a team that is not agile) then you have no choice but to complete things 100%.
 You know you’re not going to revisit the feature you’re working on for months or even years after you’ve done it so you want to make sure that it really is 100% done, tested, stable and complete.
 This produces immense waste.
 Why?